SaxyPandaBear/TwitchSongRequests/README.md

 ## Why not YouTube?
 Well, the YouTube API doesn't let you queue videos outside of an iframe player, which means I would need to embed the player inside my website.
-Which, I'm not necessariliy opposed to doing, but that wasn't the original point of this.
+Which, I'm not necessarily opposed to doing, but that wasn't the original point of this.

 If you want this feature, react and comment on [this issue](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/131)